How To Insure Your Jewelry

 When it comes to silver jewelry, the valuation process that applies to gold also applies to silver.

-Silver jewelry tends to be valued primarily on its silver content, although like gold, the presence of precious stones or its historic value should also be taken into consideration when determining how much a particular item is worth.
+Silver jewelry tends to be valued primarily on its silver content, although, like gold, the presence of precious stones or its historic value should also be taken into consideration when determining how much something is worth.

 If you do decide to get a professional valuation on your jewelry, be advised that it can take up to a month for your item to be fully appraised.

-So if you need to insure your item by a certain date, such as by Valentines Day for a gift that you are giving to your wife or girlfriend, then it is best to carry out the appraisal as far in advance as you can so that you can receive insurance coverage from that date.
+So if you need to insure your item by a certain date, such as by Valentine’s Day for a gift that you are giving to your wife or girlfriend, then it’s best to carry out the appraisal as far in advance as you can so that you can receive insurance coverage from that date.

-Secondly, jewellers can save money fulfilling claims by giving out replacement items because they can buy such replacements at wholesale prices.
-Basically, this means that they can replace your lost necklace with another necklace of lower value than your original.
+Secondly, jewelers can save money fulfilling claims by giving out replacement items because they can buy replacements at wholesale prices.
+Basically, this means that they can replace your lost necklace with another necklace of lower value.

-So the best way to ensure that you do get a fair claim settlement is to get your jewelry properly appraised for its value, and then to make sure that your insurer is aware of this valuation and accepts it.
+So the best way to ensure that you get a fair claim settlement is to get your jewelry properly appraised, and then to make sure that your insurer is aware of this valuation and accepts it.